 Tomás Gutiérrez Alea, known as Titón to Cubans, was a filmmaker born in Havana on December 11, 1928.
 He passed away on April 16, 1996, in his hometown.

 He graduated from the University of Havana with a degree in Law (1951).
-In 1953, he completed his studies at the Centro Sperimentale di Cinematographia in Rome, where, alongside Julio García Espinosa, he filmed his first medium-length documentary, El Mégano, about the charcoal workers in the Ciénaga de Zapata.
+In 1953, he completed his studies at the Centro Sperimentale di Cinematographia in Rome, where he, alongside Julio García Espinosa, filmed his first medium-length documentary, El Mégano, about the charcoal workers in the Ciénaga de Zapata.
 His early works were primarily humorous short films and documentary feature films.

 He was a founding member of the UNEAC (National Union of Writers and Artists of Cuba).